driskell/log-courier/README.md

 - Provides several actions: date, geoip, user_agent, kv, add_tag, remove_tag, set_field, unset_field
 - The set_field action supports Common Expression Language (CEL) for type conversions and string building
 - Transmits events to Elasticsearch using the bulk API

-## Fact Courier

-(Beta)

-Fact Courier is a lightweight shipper that runs Munin plugins, takes their results and transmits them as events to a remote Logstash or Log Carver instance.

-- Generates events from hundreds of Munin plugins
-- Transmits securely using TLS with server and (optionally) client verification

 ## Philosophy